 To maximize the social welfare and optimization of resources, public administration activities are key elements wherein the efficiency of administrative service plays an important role.
 The human resources development is essential to provide effective service to the community.
-The major on Public Administration focuses on training manpower for effective administration, urban management, formulating policy and implementation, managing environment and public sector activities.
-This major also focuses on developing manpower for disaster management and E-Governance
+The Public Administration degree focuses on training manpower for effective administration, urban management, formulating policy and implementation, managing environment and public sector activities.
+This program focuses on developing manpower for disaster management and E-Governance